Eugeneus001/Mythirdsemesterassessment/README.md

-My Assessment 2 for the third semester
+My Assessment 2 for the third semester.